 This Environmental Assessment (EA) evaluates the social, economic, and environmental impacts of the proposed project and determines whether such impacts warrant preparation of an Environmental Impact Statement (EIS).
 The planning process for this project follows TxDOT and Federal Highway Administration (FHWA) environmental policies and procedures in compliance with the National Environmental Policy Act (NEPA).
-The EA will be made available for public review and TxDOT will consider all comments received.
+The Draft EA was made available for public review and TxDOT considered all comments received during the public comment period.
 If TxDOT determines that there are no significant adverse effects as a result of the proposed project, a Finding of No Significant Impact (FONSI), will be prepared, signed, and be made available to the public.